 D.C.
 Tax Facts presents a summary of information on the District's tax structure, tax rates, legal references and other comparative tax data.
-Tax rates used in this publication are those in effect as of January 1, 2018.
-More detailed information on these subjects may be obtained online from other publications of this office, including: (1) A Comparison of Tax Rates and Burdens in the Washington Metropolitan Area, (2) Tax Rates and Tax Burdens in the District of Columbia: A Nationwide Comparison, 3) the biannual Tax Expenditure Report, and 4) the Tax Expenditure Evaluation Report.
+Tax rates used in this publication are those in effect as of January 1, 2020.
+More detailed information on these subjects may be obtained online from other publications of this office, including: (1) A Comparison of Tax Rates and Burdens in the Washington Metropolitan Area, (2) Tax Rates and Tax Burdens in the District of Columbia: A Nationwide Comparison, (3) the biannual Tax Expenditure Report, and (4) the Tax Expenditure Evaluation Report.
 These publications are available on the Internet at www.cfo.dc.gov.

-The primary source for the 2018 revenue numbers presented in this report is the District of Columbia FY 2019 Proposed Budget and Financial Plan.
+The primary source for the 2020 revenue estimates presented in this report is the District of Columbia FY 2021 Proposed Budget and Financial Plan (May 18th, 2020).

-District of Columbia revenues (including non-tax revenues) totaled \$8.55 billion in FY 2017.
+District of Columbia revenues (including non-tax revenues) totaled \$9.76 billion in FY 2019.
 Details concerning the various taxes used by the District are presented in this publication for taxpayer education and to enhance citizens' awareness of their tax responsibilities.

-Questions regarding this report should be directed to: Charlotte Otabor, Fiscal Analyst, Office of the Chief Financial Officer, Office of Revenue Analysis, 1101 4th Street, SW, Suite W770, Washington, DC 20024.
-Telephone: (202) 727-4054.
+Questions regarding this report should be directed to: Charlotte Otabor, Fiscal Analyst, or Kevin Hundelt, Research Assistant, Office of the Chief Financial Officer, Office of Revenue Analysis, 1101 4th Street, SW, Suite W770, Washington, D.C.
+20024.
+Telephone: (202) 727-4054 or (202) 442-6810.